Day of the Geese: Animals

 Unlike many European societies, most of the land belonged to farmers and not to the Church or King.
 Therefore, the traditional Basque occupations were agricultural, such as farming and sheepherding.
 Dependence on the weather for successful turnouts in their crops resulted in a pagan belief system centered on the weather and other elements of nature, such as animals.
 The main goddess Mari and her consort Sugaar, were believed to often take on the forms of various animals.
 With the introduction of Christianity these beliefs faded, but animals still have cultural significance and symbolism.

 Animal rights concerns

 Animal rights advocates object to the many Spanish traditions that involve the death of an animal as a form of amusement.
 While most often targeting bullfighting, Antzar Eguna has been attacked as well and as a result dead geese are now used in place of live ones.
 It is particularly offensive to some due to the mutilation of the goose involved.
 While holding the event with a dead goose protects the animal from prolonged suffering, the practice is still controversial.
 Those in favor of allowing the practice to continue argue that it is a part of Basque culture.
-Those opposed to the practice feel humaneness should take precedence over tradition.
+Those opposed to the practice believe that humaneness should take precedence over tradition.